 You might want to consider getting an unbreakable self-defense umbrella made just for this purpose.
 It will still keep you dry from the rain.

-Keys make for a great improvised self defense weapon – but not the way that most people think to use them.
+Keys make for a tremendous improvised self defense weapon – but not how most people think to use them.

 Go ahead and try it.